dataluscorp/browser/netwerk/docs/dns/dns-over-https-trr.rst

 **TRRService** controls the global state and settings of the feature.
 Each individual request is performed by the **TRR** class.

-Since HTTP channels in Firefox normally work on the main thread, TRR uses a special implementation called **TRRServiceChannel** to avoid congestion on the main thread.
+Since HTTP channels in Datalus normally work on the main thread, TRR uses a special implementation called **TRRServiceChannel** to avoid congestion on the main thread.